wso2/kubernetes-open-banking/obbi/active-passive-deployment/README.md

     [apim.analytics]
     enable = true
     ```
-  * Enabling OB data publishing and configure the obbi server url in API Manager and IAM in `ob-pattern-5/templates/obiam/wso2ob-pattern-5-obiam-conf.yaml`, `ob-pattern-5/templates/obam/instance-1/wso2ob-pattern-5-obam-conf.yaml` and `ob-pattern-5/templates/obam/instance-2/wso2ob-pattern-5-obam-conf.yaml`:
+  * Enabling OB data publishing and configure the obbi server urls in API Manager and IAM in `ob-pattern-5/templates/obiam/wso2ob-pattern-5-obiam-conf.yaml`, `ob-pattern-5/templates/obam/instance-1/wso2ob-pattern-5-obam-conf.yaml` and `ob-pattern-5/templates/obam/instance-2/wso2ob-pattern-5-obam-conf.yaml`:
-  * This is the service URL of `obbi/HA-active-passive-deployment/templates/obbi/wso2ob-obbi-service.yaml`
+  * This is the service URL of `obbi/active-passive-deployment/templates/obbi/instance-1/wso2ob-obbi-service.yaml` and `obbi/active-passive-deployment/templates/obbi/instance-2/wso2ob-obbi-service.yaml`
     ```azure
     [open_banking.data_publishing]
     enable = true
-    server_url = "{tcp://wso2ob-obbi-service:7612}"
+    server_url = "{tcp://wso2ob-obbi-1-service:7612|tcp://wso2ob-obbi-2-service:7612}"
     ```

-* In this deployment pattern (active-passive), Readiness probe is defined as the the thrift data publishing port (7612),
+* Here we are adding two thrift data publishing urls of obbi, If one is unreachable then it tries the 2nd url.
-* This is because, we need to publish data only to the active node and only the active node open 7612 port.
+* In this deployment, readiness probe is defined as the thrift data publishing port (7612),
-* By configuring passive node is not ready , we can omit the traffic flow to passive node.
+* This is because we need to publish data only to the active node and only the active node opens the 7612 port.
+By configuring the passive node is not ready, we can omit the traffic flow to the passive node.

 ## Quick Start Guide